Physical Human-Robot Interaction Control of an Upper Limb Exoskeleton with a Decentralized Neuro-Adaptive Control Scheme: Introduction

-The second factor is state constraints.
+The third challenge for safety in pHRI is state constraints.
 Although the mechanical range of exoskeletons is achievable for human operators, some postures can cause harm to operators due to fast robot movement, applied high torque from robot to operator, or high tracking error.
-To take this constraint into account, the barrier Lyapunov function (BLF) with tangent, cosecant, and logarithm functions is utilized in the literature \cite{b16,b17,b18}.
+To take this constraint into account, the barrier Lyapunov function (BLF) with tangent, cosecant, and logarithm functions is utilized in the literature \cite{he2015adaptive,rout2020modified,wu2019reference}.
 In this work, for the first time in the context of the VDC approach, the logarithmic BLF is utilized to modify the control law to handle state constraints.
+This required the incorporation of BLF into the virtual stability concept while keeping the decentralized feature of the control scheme, which increased the complexity of the stability analysis.